 12. Your wallet hosts a burgeoning collection of foreign currencies.
 You’ve gotten strange looks from cashiers when you accidentally pull out the wrong country’s bills.

-14. "I'm a traveller NOT a tourist" - That's a very important difference for you.
+14. “I’m a traveler, NOT a tourist” – That’s a significant difference for you.

 “Tourists don’t know where they’ve been, travelers don’t know where they’re going.” – Paul Theroux